Comparative genomics & trait evolution

 Evolution in bottleneck population

-image3 The fate of the bottleneck population is a paradox.
-On one hand, demographic bottleneck turns the resulting population vulnerable to extinction, while on the other hand, such vulnerability appears context-dependent, based on species natural history and contemporary environmental stressors.
-Using high-throughput genomic scan under the framework of comparative genomics, I investigate the populations of a beetle species, Zygogramma bicolorata, in India to understand the role of habitat heterogeneity and local environmental stressors in modulating the population-level genomic variability.
+Fate of a bottleneck population is a paradox.
+On one hand, demographic bottleneck turns the resulting population vulnerable to extinction, while on the other hand, such vulnerability depends on species’ natural history and contemporary environmental stressors.
+At certain instances, bottleneck can be proved as a panacea when it purges deleterious variants from the population.
+Using high-throughput genomic scan, under the framework of comparative genomics, I investigate the populations of a beetle species Z. bicolorata in India - that has experienced demographic bottleneck during the introduction to the country - to understand the role of habitat heterogeneity and local environmental stressors in modulating the population-level genomic variability, its causes and consequences.